iifl-logo

 Key Audit Matters

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be the key audit matters to be communicated in our report;
+We have determined the matters described below to be the key audit and the changes in matters to be communicated in our report. equity for the year ended

-S. No. Key Audit Matter (KAM) Auditors Response
+S. No. Key Audit Matter (KAM) How our audit addressed the Key Audit Matters

 1 Revenue Recognition: Our audit procedures over the recognition of revenue for Real Estate Development activities included the following: